View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - sudden change in vision

-- weakness or inability to move any part of the body
+- weakness or trouble moving part of the body

 - numbness or tingling